Fitness and Wellness

 In-Person Physical Activity

 The face-to-face group classes meet three days per week, 50 minutes each session and are offered on Monday, Wednesday and Friday mornings.
 There are a variety of activity options to select from such as aerobics, boot camp, circuit training, swimming, walk/jog, weight training, and yoga.

-- Boot Camp: Circuit-style class designed to improve strength and aerobic fitness through a combination of body-weight exercises, intervals, and cardiovascular training.
+- Boot Camp: Group fitness, circuit-style class designed to improve strength and aerobic fitness through a combination of resistance training exercises, high intensity interval training (HIIT), and cardiovascular training.